 - B2B – Approved B2B wholesale accounts.
 Access to B2B specific pricing.

 The next step is to assign the pricing discounts for wholesale users.
-You can setup the normal catalog of products and use a plugin like WooCommerce Advanced Pricing to set pricing rules that apply to the Wholesale user.
-Here are three examples of how the wholesale pricing might be setup.
+You can set up the normal catalog of products and use a plugin like WooCommerce Advanced Pricing to set pricing rules that apply to the Wholesale user.
+If you need more details on creating pricing rules, check out our docs page.
+Here are three examples of how the wholesale pricing might be set up.

 1. Percentage or fixed discount off the all products in the store

 An example of this is to give wholesalers a fixed 50% off the retail price in the store.
 Items that are $100 can be purchased for $50.